crusher-dev/documentation/blog/2020-10-20-authentication-for-influx-line-protocol.md

 - Use a secure, future proof, authentication method.
 - Minimise protocol complexity and transport overhead.
-- Configuration solely in QuestDB without the need for storing secret data.
+- Configuration solely in Crusher without the need for storing secret data.

 To these ends we decided to provide authentication for the InfluxDB line protocol over TCP with a simple